ROCm/aomp/bin/README.md

 ```
    ./build_fixups.sh
 ```
 Once you have a successful development build, individual components can be incrementally rebuilt without rebuilding the entire system or the entire component.
-For example, if you change a file in the clang repository.
+For example, if you change a file in the llvm-project repository.
 Run this command to incrementally build llvm, clang, and lld and update your installation.
 ```
-   ./build_clang.sh install
+   ./build_project.sh install
 ```
 The default out-of-source build directory for each component is $HOME/git/aomp/build/<component>.